Davekimm/eecs4413-buttereo/README.md

 Frontend source code is in '/front/buttereo'

-SQL scripts are in 'db/mysql'.
+SQL scripts are provided in the submission.

 online URL link is :